rrbluke/CNBF/README.md

 python cnbf_complex.py
 ```

 During the first run, a cache file with pre-calculated RIRs will be generated.
-This may take several minutes.
+This may take a while.